johnmcfarlane/cnl/README.md

 ### Cleaning

-To clean the project files.
-(Warning: this purges *everything* that isn't bolted down):
+To clean the project files:

     git clean -Xdff .

+(Use with caution!)